maany-xyz/maany-mpc-core/packages/coordinator-rn/README.md

   storage implementation and returns helpers to run DKG and signing rounds on top of the `@maanyio/mpc-rn-bare` binding.
-- Session helpers – `runDkg` and `runSign` functions compatible with the Node coordinator semantics but implemented without Node built-ins.
+- Session helpers – `runDkg` and `runSign` functions compatible with the Node coordinator semantics but implemented without Node built-ins. `runDkg` automatically calls `backupCreate` so you can persist/upload the device ciphertext + share fragments for recovery.
 - Cosmos utilities – `pubkeyToCosmosAddress`, `makeSignBytes`, and `sha256`
   built using `@noble/hashes` so they work in a React Native environment.
 - In-memory adapters – simple `InMemoryTransport` and